New Narrative: Pay Living Wage Or 'Flip Your Own Damn Burgers'

-Category: World Politics Hits: 2Pushing back on the right-wing narrative about the reason for real or perceived labor shortages in some markets nationwide, progressives on Friday told corporations that if they want to hire more people, they'll need to start paying better wages.
+Category: World Politics Hits: 5Pushing back on the right-wing narrative about the reason for real or perceived labor shortages in some markets nationwide, progressives on Friday told corporations that if they want to hire more people, they'll need to start paying better wages.
 Soon after the Labor Department released its April jobs report, the U.S. Chamber of Commerce blamed last month's weak employment growth on the existence of a $300 weekly supplemental jobless benefit and began urging lawmakers to eliminate the federally enhanced unemployment payments that were extended through early September when congressional Democrats passed President Joe Biden's American Rescue Plan.
 "No. We don't need to end [the additional] $300 a week in emergency unemployment benefits that workers desperately need," Sen. Bernie Sanders (I-Vt.) said in response to the grumbles of the nation's largest business lobbying group.
 "We need to end starvation wages in America."
 "If $300 a week is preventing employers from hiring low-wage workers there's a simple solution," Sanders added.
 "Raise your wages.
 Pay decent benefits."

 Read more https://crooksandliars.com/2021/05/new-narrative-pay-living-wage-or-flip-your